doriandevtech/NormandieSpots/README.md

 #  NormandieSpots

+## You want to visit a beautiful, joyfull and ressourcful french region ?
+Welcome to my app *NormndieSpots*, it will guide you everyxhere 😉

-## Lists of places to go to (beaches 🏖️, cities 🏘️, countryside 🐄...) in french region Normandie
+### *NormandieSpots* lists places to go to (beaches 🏖️, cities 🏘️, countryside 🐄...) in french region Normandie

 ### Project type:
 - Open Source project => Feel free to contribute and react to it !